 If you've ever quit a critically acclaimed film thirty minutes in because "nothing was happening," you're not alone.
-Our tolerance for slow pacing has measurably decreased over the past two decades.
-The average shot length in Hollywood films has shrunk from about eight seconds in the 1990s to under four seconds today.
-Social media has trained our brains to expect constant stimulus shifts.
+Our tolerance for slow pacing has shifted noticeably over the past two decades, as editing across mainstream film and television has gotten faster and social media has trained our brains to expect constant stimulus shifts.

 This means slow burn films feel harder than they used to — not because the films have changed, but because our attention baseline has shifted.
 A film from the 1970s that audiences found perfectly paced now feels glacial to viewers raised on rapid-cut editing and infinite scrolling.